 - Check out the interactive map of river conditions from the National Weather Service.

-- For the latest non-emergency flood information you can check out 211info's flood alerts page or dial 211 toll-free from any phone.
+- For the latest non-emergency flood information you can check out 211info's severe weather alerts page or dial 211 toll-free from any phone.

 - Follow the Oregon Health Authority on Twitter and Facebook for health and safety tips.